 Learn About Losing Equity in a House

+If you stay in your home long enough, you may see that the equity fluctuates.
 You can lose equity in a house and later regain it.
-Although, in certain markets, it often takes a long time for equity to make a rebound once it is lost.
-You can lose equity in a home through no fault of your own.
-You can also lose equity in a house because you did something perhaps considered a bit risky.
+In certain markets, it can take a long time for equity to make a rebound once it is lost.
+In other markets, equity can quickly rebound.
+Sometimes you can lose equity in a home through no fault of your own, while other times you may be to blame—whether or not you knew your actions could impact your home's equity.

 Changing the Structure or Layout of Your Home

-Not every home improvement project is well planned or wisely orchestrated.
-If you reduce the number of bedrooms, paint all of your walls black or convert a garage into a room addition, you might lose equity in your house.
+However, it's important to remember that not every home improvement project is well planned or wisely orchestrated.
+Some home improvement projects might fit your tastes, but not the general market's.
+When that happens, your home loses value.
+For example, if you reduce the number of bedrooms, paint all of your walls black, or convert a garage into a room addition, you might lose equity in your house.

-If you get cash back on a refinance, you have increased the amount of your loan.
-If appreciation does not keep pace or values fall, you could owe more than your home is worth, which would mean you have lost equity.
+If you refinance your mortgage and take cash out, you have effectively increased the amount of your mortgage loan.
+If appreciation does not keep pace or home values fall, you could owe more than your home is worth, which would mean you have lost equity.

 Borrowing on a Home Equity Loan